Department of Plant and Soil Science

 Students taught in the Department of Plant and Soil Science are educated to meet the challenges of sustainable production of plants for food, fiber, fuel, and aesthetic beauty while preserving natural resources and environmental integrity.
 Graduates serve in a vast array of responsible positions in private industry, as well as with local, state, and federal agencies.

-Minors.
-This department offers a choice of minors in environmental crop and soil sciences and horticultural and turfgrass sciences for students majoring outside the department.
+Minor.
+This department offers a minor in plant and soil science for students majoring outside the department.
 For more information on requirements for completing a minor, refer to “Selecting a Minor” in the introductory information about this college or contact the departmental chair.

 The department offers a Master of Science in Horticulture; a Master of Science in Plant and Soil Science with specializations in crop protection, crop science, fibers and polymers, and soil science; and a Doctor of Philosophy in Plant and Soil Science.